 Bake these guys at 350 degrees for 10-15 minutes until they are very crispy.
 No need to turn them or anything, just let them bake.

 Normally, I eat these just like this.
 Little salmon chips!

 It may sound weird, but they are seriously addictive and use a piece of the fish that most people discard.

 I think you know the story from here on out.
 Basically just spread some of that delicious sour cream mixture on a tortilla and maybe a spoonful of salsa.
 Top with a few piece of salmon, some cilantro, avocado and some of the marinated onions.

 If you want to get crazy, you can put the salmon skin right in a taco!
 While I made a few all skin tacos, a better way to do it is to just put one or two salmon chips in with a normal taco which makes it nice and crispy.

 An all skin taco was great also though.

-The next time you get your hands on some salmon, consider the taco.
+The next time you get your hands on some salmon, consider these Salmon Tacos.
 It’s about as healthy as a taco can get and is super-flavorful.
 It’s also a good way to stretch out what can be an expensive cut of fish.

 But seriously, salmon skin.
 Sounds weird.
 So delicious!